 What special dietary instructions should I follow?

-Your doctor may tell you to limit the amount of fluid you drink during your treatment with desmopressin.
+Your doctor may tell you to limit the amount of fluid you drink, especially in the evening, during your treatment with desmopressin.
 Follow your doctor's directions carefully to prevent serious side effects.

 What should I do if I forget a dose?